stawirej/fluent-api/README.md

 ### Complication
 We struggle to introduce fluent api approach.
 It might rise some challenge for new and existing code. \
 For covering trivial functionality connected with creating objects we always can use a builder pattern. \
-We start to struggle when comes to create fluent api on top of existing behavior.
+We start to struggle when comes to create fluent api of more complicated behavior.

 > “Clean code is simple and direct.
 Clean code reads like well-written prose. \
 > Clean code never obscures the designer’s intent but rather is full of crisp abstractions and straightforward lines of control."